morningspace/lab-k8s-playground/docs/APIC-Quick-Guide.md

 export NUM_NODES=3
 ```

-> You can choose different Kubernetes distributions to install APIC by specifiying `K8S_PROVIDER`, valid values include: `dind-cluster` for standard Kubernetes, `okd` for OpenShift.
+> You can choose different Kubernetes distributions to install APIC by specifiying `K8S_PROVIDER`, valid values include: `dind` for standard Kubernetes, `oc` for OpenShift.
 If you choose OpenShift, `K8S_VERSION` and `NUM_NODES` will be ignored.

 Reload `.bashrc` to apply your changes, enable bash completion and other features in current login session:
 ```shell